Silverbaq/BJTU--Android-Beacons/README.md

 * Sync gradle

 ## Minimum Android version
 API Level: 21.
-Android 5.0 (LOLLIPOP)
+Android 5.0 (LOLLIPOP) <br />
-There is nothing being used that makes it needed, so the min-version can be lowered.
+There is nothing being used that makes it needed, so the min-version can be lowered. <br />

 ## Dependencies
 * SugarORM (https://satyan.github.io/sugar/)